 How to Eat Pizza Like an Italian

 The waitress brings out my pizza straight from the wood oven.
 The smell of the bread and the wood from the oven makes me salivate.
-It’s thin, crispy and on an individual little plate just waiting for me to dig in.
+It’s thin, crispy, and on an individual little plate just waiting for me to dig in.
 The waitress sets down a knife and a fork and says “Buon appetite!”
 I take one look at my plate and the excitement I initially felt about my Italian pizza quickly morphs into panic.
 Unlike pizza in America, this pizza isn’t cut at all, it’s simply a round, crispy pizza served on a normal size plate.

 No Slices?
 Now What?

-I look at the knife and fork, and I look around me at the Italians eating the pizza and realize I have to cut this myself; there’s no American pre-cut slices here.
+I look at the knife and fork, and I look around me at the Italians eating the pizza and realize I have to cut this myself; there are no American pre-cut slices here.
 But where does one start when you have an uncut pizza spilling over a normal size plate; do you do it the American way and cut it like a pie, or do you use your knife and fork and cut it as if you’d cut up a steak in little pieces that you eat with your fork?
-I simply wanted to get it in my mouth as quick as possible; not sit and cut it up into bite size pieces!
+I simply wanted to get it in my mouth as quickly as possible; not sit and cut it up into bite-size pieces!
 As an outsider to this culture, I immediately feel self-conscience about trying to cut my pizza.
 This is the one thing in Italy that has always baffled me – how do you eat pizza like a local in Italy?

 How to Eat Pizza Like an Italian

-They bring you a beautiful looking pie…now what?
+They bring you a beautiful-looking pie…now what?

 How to Eat Pizza Like an Italian